-The zoo is always improving the habitats, and a great example of that is the Zoo360 initiative — a trail system that the animals can use to travel through and explore the rest of the park, safely.
+The zoo is continually improving the habitats, and a great example of that is the Zoo360 initiative — a trail system that the animals can use to travel through and explore the rest of the park, safely.
 The see-through mesh trails allow safe passage while allowing visitors and animals unique views of the exhibits.

 With a ropes course, aviation center, and a L.E.E.D.-certified children’s zoo called KidZooU, the little ones are sure to have a blast.
-And getting to the zoo is easy by car or even public transportation.
+And getting to the zoo is accessible by car or even public transportation.

 15. Franklin Institute